 Growing up in the 1960’s, my brother and I were a huge fans of British adventure series.
 Television shows like “Secret Agent,” “The Avengers” and “The Saint.”
 The summer after graduating college, I rewarded myself with a European holiday.
 Number one on my list of must-see destinations was England, so I could witness firsthand all the various landmarks depicted in these shows.
 In fact, I was so enamored with one of these television series, that I insisted that my high school buddy Ray, who was accompanying me on my “grand tour” of Europe, and I take a six-hour train ride across England, traveling from London to the tiny Welsh village of Penrhyndeudraeth.
-This was the nearest train station to Portmerion, the location for “The Prisoner,” a series created by my boyhood idol Patrick McGhoohan about a British secret agent who after he resigns from his job is kidnapped and shipped off to this mysterious “Village.”
+This was the nearest train station to Portmerion, the location for “The Prisoner,” a limited-run series created by my boyhood idol Patrick McGhoohan about a British secret agent who after he resigns from his job is kidnapped and shipped off to this mysterious “Village.”
 A place where numbers are used to identify the people living there instead of names; a place where there is no escape.
 The “Village” where Number Six was being held prisoner is in reality a holiday resort, which was reconstructed from bits and pieces of buildings salvaged from various towns in Italy and was created by eccentric Welsh architect Clough Williams-Ellis.
 I was so enthralled with the exotic look and feel of the Village, that I wanted to experience it in person.

 Ever since then, whenever I travel, I scour the web to see what movies and TV shows were filmed in the area that I am going to visit.
-When I stayed in Umbria, I made sure I watched (and read) “Under the Tuscan Sun” before visiting Cortona, Italy.
+When I stayed in Umbria, I made sure I watched (and read the Frances Mayes book) “Under the Tuscan Sun” before visiting Cortona, Italy.
 When I decided to rent a house in Tetbury, England, I had to watch “The Mysterious Affair at Styles,” an Agatha Christie Hercule Poirot mystery staring David Suchet, which was filmed at Chavenage House, on the outskirts of Tetbury.
 Chavenage House was also used as Charles Poldark’s ancestral home in the reboot of the “Poldark” series starring Aidan Turner.
 And for a trip to Lake Como, a visit to Villa del Balbianello in Lenno was on my itinerary.
 Not only was it used as the backdrop for the wedding scene from “Star Wars: Episode II Attack of the Clones,” but it was also where James Bond was recuperating towards the end of “Casino Royale”, the Bond film starring Daniel Craig.

 And speaking of James Bond films, not only are they topnotch thrillers and the epitome of escapist entertainment, but for me watching these movies is like browsing a travel brochure to get ideas for my next trip.
 Seeing Chateau d’Anet in the opening sequence of “Thunderball”, made this a must stop during a day excursion from Paris to visit the nearby Claude Monet Gardens at Giverny.
 After seeing Drax’s villa in “Moonraker,” I was driven to the internet to research Vaux Le Vicomte, an amazing palace built by Nicolas Fouquet, the finance minister of Louis XIV.
 The château, which is just outside of Paris, rivals Versailles in both grandeur and opulence.
 And then there is Villa Ephrussi de Rothschilde located on Cap Ferrat on the French Riviera.
 It was used for the interior of Largo’s North African home in “Never Say Never Again” and is now a favorite destination of mine whenever I’m in the South of France.